sxs-collaboration/gwsurrogate/README.md

 # Tests #

-If you have downloaded the entire project as a tar.gz file, its a good idea to run some regression tests.
+If you have git cloned this project, its a good idea to run some regression tests.

 ```